 Ever notice how grand the descriptions get after a destination or attraction achieves UNESCO World Heritage status?
-In the case of the Joya de Ceren archaeological site that description is “The Pompei of The Americas.”
+In the case of the Joya de Ceren pre-Columbian Mayan archaeological site, that description is The Pompei of The Americas.
+Let’s see.

 Discovered by accident in 1979 and made a UNESCO site in 1993, many of the household and farming items unearthed here are now on display in the interesting on-site museum and they’re a welcome change from the usual pottery shards.